What is Smart Bidding & Why You Need To Leverage It

 Enhanced CPC otherwise known as ECPC can technically still be seen as a manual bidding strategy as you have the option to increase/decrease your bid.
-However, having ECPC enabled, you are giving Google the greenlight to increase your bids by upwards of 100% (historically this used to be 20%) if they see an opportunity to increase your total conversion volume.
+However, having ECPC enabled, you are giving Google the green light to increase your bids by upwards of 100% (historically this was 20%) if they see an opportunity to increase your total conversion volume.

 If you are worried about your cost per clicks rising, graded on revenue per click or other CPC performance aspects, this is most likely going to be the best smart bidding strategy for you.

 Likewise, if you aren’t ready to give google complete control of your bids, this is a good way to maintain control whilst utilising the smart bidding features.